amd/ryzen-ai-documentation/docs/getstartex.rst

 Deployment - Python
 ===========================

 The ``predict.py`` script is used to deploy the model.
 It extracts the first ten images from the CIFAR-10 test dataset and converts them to the .png format.
-The script then reads all those ten images and classifies them by running the quantized ResNet-50 model on CPU or IPU.
+The script then reads all those ten images and classifies them by running the quantized custom ResNet model on CPU or IPU.

 Deploy the Model on the CPU
 ----------------------------